abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 public DbSet<TodoItem> TodoItems { get; set; }
 ````

-Then navigate to the `OnModelCreating` method in the same class and add the mapping code for the `TodoItem ` entity:
+Then navigate to the `OnModelCreating` method in the same class and add the following mapping code for the `TodoItem ` entity:

 ````csharp
 protected override void OnModelCreating(ModelBuilder builder)